 ICANN Learn is an online learning platform designed to help the global community better understand how ICANN and the Internet work.
 Courses are built for various skill levels and languages.

 The ICANN History Project seeks to preserve ICANN's institutional memory by capturing stories from key figures who helped to shape the organization.

 The ICANN Academy Leadership Program is designed for current and incoming leaders, helping them to better understand the complexity of ICANN and elaborate their facilitation skills.

 The ICANN Academy Chairing Skills Program focuses on new ICANN Chairs that wish to be coached by their peers.

 ICANN has established programs to raise awareness and encourage the participation in ICANN's multistakeholder model.

-The Newcomer Program provides a starting point for Newcomers to understand what ICANN is and where it fits in the Internet governance ecosystem.
+The ICANN for Beginners page provides a starting point for newcomers to understand what ICANN is and where it fits in the Internet governance ecosystem.

 This program aims to facilitate the in-person participation of community members with children at ICANN meetings.

 (Inactive) This program was designed to improve engagement and retention of new participants within ICANN by creating a structured, year-round onboarding process tailored by and for each community group.